Looking southeast toward Bald Mountain from the Prospector View trail. Review by Bruce on June 5, 2023.

 Looking down the lush upper doubletrack portion of Santaquin Creek.

 The Santaquin Creek trail is an older ride that follows ancient pipeline corridors along the creek.
-It has now been adopted by the Prospector View recreation area.
+It has now been adopted by the Prospector View recreation area and has been renamed "Turkey Run."
 The trail is 1.5 miles long and consists of alternating sections of singletrack and doubletrack.

-From the spot where the Santaquin Creek Connector trail reaches the Santaquin Creek trail, it gently climbs 0.4 miles uphill to a blind end.
-On the way, it connects to the South Prospector View trail.
+From the spot where the Santaquin Creek Connector trail reaches the Turkey Run trail, it gently climbs 0.4 miles uphill to a blind end.
+On the way, the Little May trail forks uphill at mile 0.2.

 There are a couple of connectors from the Santaquin Canyon road.
 The lowest is just uphill from the power station and retention basin, with a gravel road closed by a metal gate (the bike ride-around is left of the gate).
 There will be three other road links between this lower entry and the Santaquin Creek Connector trail.